-The Colleges of the Northeast Higher Education District shall provide a safe environment for all students, employees, visitors and guests by establishing and enforcing regulations for animals on campus.
-With the exception of those animals specifically exempted and defined by this document, animals are not allowed in college buildings or state vehicles.
+Minnesota North College shall provide a safe environment for all students, employees, visitors and guests by establishing and enforcing regulations for animals on campus.
+With the exception of those animals specifically exempted and defined by this document and the MNC Emotional Support Animal (ESA) agreement, animals are not allowed in college buildings or state vehicles.
 This policy and any related procedures apply to all buildings and all members of the campus community, as well as all individuals using campus buildings, including off-campus and leased properties